26 Graphic Designer Resume Examples That Work in 2026

 By taking your graphic designer resume seriously, you’ll be far ahead of the average applicant and much closer to accepting a job offer.

 Now it’s time to put the pedal to the metal and actually write your resume.
-Upload an old resume or start from scratch with our free resume maker.
-You can choose from our best resume templates for an attractive and ATS-friendly layout that’s sure to snag the attention of recruiters.
+Upload an old resume or start from scratch with ourfree resume maker.
+You can choose from our best resume templates and pick traditional graphic design resume templates or a modern graphic designer resume template, then tailor it to your personal style without sacrificing ATS compatibility.

 Your dream job is just around the corner, so get your resume in tip-top shape and land the job you’ve been waiting for!